at Sam A. Baker State Park

 Visitor Center/Fee Office

-The visitor center's unique architecture can be attributed to the Civilian Conservation Corps (CCC) who, in the 1930s, built all the historic structures you'll see in this park.
+The visitor center's unique architecture can be attributed to the Civilian Conservation Corps, which, in the 1930s, built all the historic structures you'll see in this park.
 This building was originally meant to be a barn with a hayloft.
 Now it houses the visitor center, which holds many exhibits that interpret the history of the area; and the nature center, where you can see examples of local plant and animal life.

 As you pull into the parking lot, you'll find a handicap parking space with an adjacent paved pathway leading past an information board to the entrance.
 Inside the visitor center there are accessible public restrooms.

 Helpful concessionaires provide cabin rentals, fishing and camping supplies, groceries, a grill, jewelry, t-shirts and much more.
 Handicap parking is near the entrance with an adjacent paved pathway.

 This lightly wooded area was originally developed by the CCC, as can be seen in the construction of the shelter.
 The shelter accommodates 75 people and has electricity, two group grills and extended-end tables.
 A concrete pathway connects to the parking lot, where four parking spaces have been reserved.
 From the parking lot, other paths lead to the accessible playground, individual picnic sites and restroom.
 Two water fountains are in the area.